Controversies surrounding the Royal Canadian Mounted Police: Killing of Darren Varley

-RCMP bombing in Alberta, scapegoating farmer
+1998 Alberta oilsite bombing

 The RCMP bombed an oilsite in Alberta on October 14, 1998, on the instructions of the Alberta Energy Co.
 No injuries were caused or intended.
 The Crown lawyers, representing the government, accepted that the allegations were true.
-An Alberta farmer was blamed for the bombing.
-He had been complaining about oil pollution causing a nuisance.
-The court held him and another farmer without bail.
+Wiebo Ludwig, an Alberta farmer who claimed pollution from the oil industry caused health effects, was blamed for the bombing.

-Torture scandal: Ahmad El Maati, Abdullah Almalki and Maher Arar
+Torture scandal: Maher Arar

 On September 26, 2002, during a stopover in New York City en route from a family vacation in Tunisia to Montreal, Maher Arar was detained by the United States Immigration and Naturalization Service, acting upon information supplied by the RCMP.

 Arar was sent to Syria where he was imprisoned for more than 10 months, tortured and forced to sign a false confession that he had trained in Al Qaeda camps in Afghanistan.
 A public campaign ended in his release and won a public inquiry into his case, which found that he had no ties to terrorism.

 On September 28, 2006, RCMP Commissioner Giuliano Zaccardelli issued a carefully worded public apology to Arar and his family during the House of Commons committee on public safety and national security:

 Mr. Arar, I wish to take this opportunity to express publicly to you and to your wife and to your children how truly sorry I am for whatever part the actions of the RCMP may have contributed to the terrible injustices that you experienced and the pain that you and your family endured.

 In a subsequent December 2006 appearance in front of the Commons committee, Zaccardelli said the timeline—regarding what he knew at the time and what he told government ministers—given in his first appearance in September was inaccurate.
 He resigned the following day.

 On January 26, 2007, after months of negotiations between the Canadian government and Arar's Canadian legal counsel, Prime Minister Stephen Harper issued a formal apology "for any role Canadian officials may have played in what happened to Mr. Arar, Monia Mazigh and their family in 2002 and 2003" and announced that Arar would receive $10.5 million settlement for his ordeal and an additional $1 million for legal costs.